 Surviving a long-term SHTF Crisis is all about knowledge, training, and preparation.
 While some websites are dedicated to selling you a bunch of fancy survival gear and Doomsday Preppers garbage, we are dedicated to giving it to you straight.
 Yes, survival gear is important; but without taking the time to increase your survival knowledge, to practice your preparedness skills in a real-world setting, and without really understanding why you do or don’t need a certain type of gear, nothing you can buy is going to help you survive.

-If you do all of those things on a regular basis, chances are pretty good you’ll survive even a worst case SHTF event.
+But if you take the time and put in the effort, then you are going to put yourself a thousand steps ahead of the panicked masses when things go bad.
+If you do all of those things on a regular basis, chances are pretty good that you’ll not only survive a worst case SHTF event, but you just might actually thrive.
 Fail to prepare, and all I can say is good luck, we tried to warn you!

 Here are five small things you can do to prepare yourself for future problems:

 One of the best ways to really test your level of preparedness is to do an in-depth assessment of your strengths and weaknesses when it comes to different threats you may face.